 Vaba Lava in Narva

-On 1 December 2018, the second venue of Performing Arts Centre Vaba Lava is going to be launched in Narva, in the former military factory complex Baltiets.
+On 1 December 2018, the second venue of Performing Arts Centre Vaba Lava was opened in Narva, in the former military factory complex Baltiets.

 Narva and Eastern Virumaa

 Narva is a border town with Russia, which has historically been under both Swedish and Russian rule.
 Narva is located in socially and economically deprived area, which is populated by Russian minority community.
 Narva, which is over 95% Russian-speaking, is the third largest town in Estonia.

 Narva is also one of the easternmost points of the current European Union map.

 - Narva is an Estonian border town with Russia.

 - Distance: 160 km from St. Petersburg and 220 km from Tallinn.

 - No modern technically well-equipped and flexible theatre and concert space of reasonable size as well as relevant offstage spaces.

 - In the 1980s Narva had a lively cultural scene with several theatres and a number of festivals.
 At present, only one theatre has remained: the Russian-language theater Ilmarine for young audience performing in semi-abandoned building in poor conditions.

 - Inhabitants have limited access to a variety of cultural events promoting intercultural awareness and communication.